Sober living programs help individuals transition from intensive addiction treatment to independent living.

 - Level 4: medically managed intensive inpatient treatment services

 Higher levels are more intense as the degree of addiction is more life-threatening.
 The intensity declines as an individual comes closer to early recovery.

 Sober living is in Level 1 of the continuum of care.
-It is considered part of early recovery stages, and precedes an individual’s steps into full sobriety.
+It is considered part of the early recovery stages and precedes an individual’s steps into full sobriety.

 Integrated IOP plus Sober Living

 Some SLHs offer integrated IOP to provide pre-entry or post-relapse treatment. intensive outpatient programs offer a therapy plan to treat a client’s addictions.

 Notably, IOP options aren’t for everyone.
 Inpatient treatment may be required for detox or 24-hr medical/psychological monitoring.